 Dear Marlene,

-The use of sustained-release opioids for migraine prophylaxis cannot be proven by scientific studies.
-No effect is expected.
-In my opinion, this would essentially only result in side effects from the opioid, but there would be no effect.
-In individual cases, there are very aggressive forms of migraine that respond only with great difficulty or not at all to standard preventive measures.
-Inpatient pain therapy should be considered in this situation.
-A wide variety of therapeutic methods, even if they are already known, can be optimized and used in combination.
+The use of extended-release opioids for migraine prophylaxis is not supported by scientific studies.
+No effect is to be expected.
+In my view, this would essentially only result in side effects of the opioid, without any therapeutic benefit.
+In individual cases, there are very aggressive forms of migraine that respond very poorly or not at all to standard preventive measures.
+In such situations, inpatient pain therapy should be considered.
+Various existing treatment methods can be further optimized and combined for this purpose.

 Kind regards